Auto rickshaw

 An auto rickshaw is a motorized version of the pulled rickshaw or cycle rickshaw.
-It is usually a three-wheeled vehicle, powered by an engine.
-They use a variety of fuels, with the most common being petrol, Compressed Natural Gas, Liquefied Petroleum Gas, and electricity.
-They are known by various other names across countries.
+Often called a tuk tuk, it is usually a three-wheeled vehicle, powered by an engine.
+They use a variety of fuels, with the most common being petrol, compressed natural gas, liquefied petroleum gas, and electricity.
+They are known by many names across many different countries.

-The auto rickshaw is a common form of transport around the world, both as a vehicle for hire and for private use.
+The auto rickshaw is a common form of transport around the world (especially in South Asian countries like India and Pakistan) both as a vehicle for hire and private use.
 They are especially common in countries with tropical or subtropical climate since they are usually not fully enclosed, and in many developing countries because they are relatively inexpensive to own and operate.

 There are different auto rickshaw designs.
 The most common type used for passenger transport is characterized by a sheet-metal body resting on three wheels with a canvas roof and drop-down side curtains.
 The driver is seated in a small cabin at the front and operates handlebar controls with a space for carrying up to three passengers in the back.
 The cargo versions might have an open space at the rear.
 A simpler version might have an expanded sidecar mounted on a three wheeled motorcycle.

-As of 2023, India is the largest market for electric auto rickshaws, bypassing China.
+As of 2023, India is the largest market for electric auto rickshaws, surpassing China.
 As of 2024, Bajaj Auto of India is the world's largest auto rickshaw manufacturer.